dr-rosen-rosen/portfolio_website/content/portfolio/resident_rtls.md

 #### Funding
-This work is funded by the American Medical Association.
+This work is funded by the American Medical Association's [Reimagining Residency](https://www.ama-assn.org/education/accelerating-change-medical-education/ama-reimagining-residency-initiative) initiative.